CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 ### Bloopers
 - So there are two things I would like to address specifically, one is using Pow instead of << in scan will result in array difference, and the other one is using std::swap instead of cudaMemCpy will also do that.
 These two errors will only occur with arraySize bigger than 1>>10, so I would assume it is a memory problem or precision problem?
 I will ask that in class I think.
-- Also my ThrustSort timer always start will 20+ ms, which is also very strange because there is only one thrust::sort line between the timers.

 ### Printout Example for 2^15 Array